mycontroller-org/documentation/content/en/docs/quick-installation/_index.md

 ---

 MyController.org 2.x can be installed in different way.
-Here we are going to focus on Quick Installation.
+Here we are going to focus on All-In-One setup.

-If a quick installation is not fulfil your requirements follow [advanced Installation guide](/docs/advanced-installation/)
+If the quick installation is not fulfil your requirements follow [advanced Installation guide](/docs/advanced-installation/)

+To know more about All-In-One setup [follow this guide](/docs/overview/#all-in-one-bundle-and-setup)

-### Prerequisites
+## Prerequisites
 Prerequisites to setup MyController all-in-one
 * [Docker Installation Guide](/docs/getting-started/install-docker)
 * [InfluxDB Installation Guide](/docs/getting-started/install-influxdb)